ppraveentr/MobileCore/README.md

 Below are the list of things I’m in plan adding into Mobile Core.

 - Deeplinking and flow controler with content passing.
-- Content Management for multi-language using Core-data.
+- Content Management for multi-language support using Core-data.
 - Secure storage with Keychain.
 - Inbuild Crash reporter.
-- Push notification.
+- Customizing Push notification.
+- Simplyfing FTCoreUtility’s FTUI<elements> to swift extension.
+- and more!!! as I think through 🤔

 ## Prototype
 [`NovelReader`](https://github.com/ppraveentr/Concepts/tree/master/NovelReader) is a prototype describing working of MobileCore.